Children and Technology: 5 Tips for MilParents

-Staying aware of your kid’s social media posts and interactions may seem like hovering, but it’s also important for helping you child manage cyberbullying, which is too common.
-According to Common Sense Media, one in three kids say they have been cyberbullied.
-Since more than 80 percent of teens use a cell phone regularly, bullying happens most often – and often more easily – with that device.
+Staying aware of your kid’s social media posts and interactions may seem like hovering, but it’s also important for helping your child manage cyberbullying, which is common.
+According to Common Sense Media, about 35% of kids say they have been cyberbullied.
+Since more than 80% of teens use a cell phone regularly, bullying happens most often – and often more easily – with that device.

 - Talk openly to your child about cyberbullying.
 Tell your child how to recognize it, how to stand up to it safely and to always tell an adult if they encounter it.
 Let your child know that he or she can tell you if they have concerns – and be sure you’re available to listen.

-- Consider requiring your children to include you in their social networks so that you can see who is interacting with your son or daughter’s digital community and read comments, posts and interactions.
+- Consider requiring your children to include you in their social networks so that you can see who is interacting with your son or daughter’s online community and read comments, posts and interactions.

-- Know the warning signs of cyberbullying like your child hiding the screen or device, shutting down certain social media accounts, withdrawing from people and activities.
-Be prepared to help them block any user who is bullying, and to document any inappropriate posts and alert authorities if necessary.
+- Know the warning signs of cyberbullying, like your child hiding their screen or device, shutting down certain social media accounts, or withdrawing from people and activities.
+Be prepared to help them block any user who is bullying, and to document any inappropriate posts and alert their teachers or school administrators if necessary.

 Replace screen time with healthy habits

-Exercise and movement of any kind lead to good physical and emotional health.
+Exercise and movement of any kind leads to good physical and emotional health.
 Screen time is associated with less physical activity and more calorie intake.
 On average, children eat about 170 more calories per day for each hour of television they watch – much of it junk food – according to research.
-Finally, too much technology can interfere with sleep, says the American Academy of Pediatrics.
+Finally, too much technology can interfere with sleep and healthy social and emotional development, says the American Academy of Pediatrics.

 How to keep technology in check: